 Seventh Sanctum is a classic for generators of all kinds, but I really like the simplicity of their story generator.
 You can pick the type of story you want to write, but it also gives you numerous results to choose from.
 There is likely going to be something that catches your eye and you don’t have to click randomize 25 times to get something that might interest you.

 The prompts it generates are just specific enough to get you writing.
-There are also a ridiculous number of other prompts on there – lost civilizations, magical objects and spells, and even pirate ship names.
+There’s a ridiculous number of other prompts on there – lost civilizations, magical objects and spells, and even pirate ship names.
 It’s an invaluable resource for DMs planning a session who need that character to have a name or to come up with some McGuffin or other, but I think it can also work really well as a springboard for fiction.

 Check it out next time you’re stuck on what to write!